komaraip/welcome/README.md

 - 👋 Hi, I’m Komara
-- 👀 I’m interested in Website Developing
-- 🌱 I’m currently learning Javascript
+- I’m interested in website developing and i’m currently learning javascript.
-- 💞️ I’m looking to collaborate on Website Project
-- 📫 How to reach me? i'm on twitter and instagram @komaraip
+- And welcome to my github profile.